The Department of Neighborhoods has undertaken some special projects to benefit the community.

 The City of Toledo has committed $9+ million to public infrastructure funding (new water lines, sanitary and storm sewers, roads).
 Included in the design of Phase III is owner furnished Energy Star appliances, window coverings and central air-conditioning.
 This development is expected to meet/exceed the LEED for Homes certification.
 All the units are within walking distance to an elementary (K-8) school and a full service health clinic.
 Residents will have access to off-street parking, the bus line and green space.
 The Department of Neighborhoods has provided funding for Collingwood Green Phase I, II and III.

-This is a 70-unit affordable senior housing community at 5301 Nebraska Avenue, adjacent to Friendship Baptist Church.
+This is a 70-unit affordable senior housing community at 5351 Nebraska Avenue, adjacent to Friendship Baptist Church.
 The partnership between National Church Residences (NCR) and Friendship New Vision, Inc. is developing the project.
-Funding is predominantly provided through the Low-Income Housing Tax Credit program with the City of Toledo providing gap financing.
-It is anticipated that construction should start in the Summer of 2017 and will be available for new residents by Summer 2018.
+Funding is predominately provided through the Low-Income Housing Tax Credit program with the City of Toledo, the Department of Housing and Urban Development, and the Ohio Housing Finance Agency providing gap financing.
+Rudolph Libbe is the contractor and construction started in November 2017.
+It is anticipated that apartments should be available starting by December 2018.